 Users must be aware of the trade-off between security and convenience.

-As CBDC comes to fruition, what we currently deem as non-secure may advance and change.
-Designing for CBDC is currently based on proof-of-concept implementations and working within a present space of knowledge.
+As digital currency comes to fruition, what we currently deem as non-secure may advance and change.
+Designing for digital currency is currently based on proof-of-concept implementations and working within a present space of knowledge.
 Some future variables and trade-offs are still unknown, making it a fertile design space, albeit one with many limitations.

 Other questions persist around the limitations in our design, such as the question of what happens if the device is stolen or lost.
 Although we have defined some proposed approaches for handing such scenarios, such as backups, selective disclosure of private information, and insurance services, these are beyond the scope of this article.
 Another important consideration is: Will merchants accept our proposal?
 These are questions that still remain and require future work to answer, and we anticipate that engaging more users and merchants will uncover answers to these questions.